-The disputed domain name is inactive and the Complainant contends that the Respondent did not use the disputed domain name since its creation, and it confirms that the Respondent has no demonstrable plan to use the disputed domain name.
+The disputed domain name is inactive (resolves to a parking page) and, in the Complainant's view, this confirms that the Respondent has no demonstrable plan to use the disputed domain name.

 Based on the above, the Complainant claims that the second element of the UDRP is evident and prima-facie requirement has been satisfied.